By Harry Medved and Bruce Akiyama, co-authors of Hollywood Escapes: The Moviegoer's Guide to Southern California's Great Outdoors

 Beloved by M*A*S*H fans as the location of the 4077 army hospital, this scenic Santa Monica Mountains wonderland has also appeared as Wales in John Ford’s How Green Was My Valley, a Southern ranch in Elvis Presley's first film, Love Me Tender, and a Shangri-La swimming hole in 1937's Lost Horizon.
 Park features include the Rock Pool, climbing wall, and an extensive overnight campground.
 The park’s visitor center played a New England home in From the Terrace with Paul Newman.

-Multiple hiking trails converge at this 1935 retro-futuristic LA landmark.
-Best known for its starring role in James Dean's Rebel Without a Cause, the Griffith Observatory more recently made appearances in Devil In a Blue Dress, Charlie’s Angels: Full Throttle, Transformers and Gangster Squad.
+Multiple hiking trails converge at this 1935 retro-futuristic L.A. landmark.
+Best known for its star turns in La La Land and Rebel Without a Cause, the Griffith Observatory has also made appearances in Devil In a Blue Dress, Charlie’s Angels: Full Throttle, Transformers and Gangster Squad.

 Oscar Nod: MARATHON MAN (Best Supporting Actor Nominee Laurence Olivier)